Tuning Terahertz Optomechanics of MoS2 Bilayers with Homogeneous In-plane Strain: Substrate-dependent high frequency Raman modes of 2H- bilayers

-Figure \ref{fig:S4}(a) present a representative Raman spectra showing the out-of-plane A$_{1g}$ mode of as-grown (\SiO\ and \SiN) and transferred \MoS\ bilayers, whose peaks are fitted with Lorentzian profiles.
-The A$_{1g}$ mode exhibits only subtle shifts in frequency with substrate variations, indicating that the A$_{1g}$ phonon mode is not significantly affected by biaxial tensile strain.
-In panel (b), a representative Raman spectra showing the in-plane (\textit{intralayer}) E$_{2g}$ mode of as-grown (\SiO\ and \SiN) and transferred \MoS\ bilayers, whose peaks are fitted with Lorentzian profiles.
-The E$_{2g}$ peaks show a sizable redshift with increasing tensile strain.
+Fig.~\ref{fig:S4}(a) is a representative Raman spectra showing the out-of-plane $A_{1g}$ mode of as-grown (\SiO\ and \SiN) and transferred \MoS\ bilayers, whose peaks are fitted with Gaussian profiles.
+The $A_{1g}$ mode exhibits only subtle shifts in frequency with substrate variations, indicating that the $A_{1g}$ phonon mode is not significantly affected by biaxial tensile strain.
+In panel (b), a representative Raman spectra showing the in-plane (\textit{intralayer}) $E_{2g}$ mode of as-grown (\SiO\ and \SiN) and transferred \MoS\ bilayers, whose peaks are fitted with Gaussian profiles.
+The $E_{2g}$ peaks show a sizable redshift with increasing tensile strain.